 - The Project will seek to limit the wastes which it sends directly to landfill.
 A waste contractor with a sophisticated recycling facility will be contracted to achieve the highest recycling rates achievable for the waste streams generated.
-Residual waste will be landfilled after the reclamation process is carried out at that facility - Various types and sizes of waste receptacles will be provided to promote separation of materials for ease of reuse/recycling - Hazardous and liquid wastes will be securely stored within appropriate receptacles within a bunded area prior to removal by licensed contractors - A regular collection/removal or emptying of bins or skips will be implemented - Waste will be classified and disposed of in accordance with the guidelines.
+Residual waste will be landfilled after the reclamation process is carried out at that facility - Hazardous and liquid wastes will be securely stored within appropriate receptacles within a bunded area prior to removal by licensed contractors - A regular collection/removal or emptying of bins or skips will be implemented - Waste will be classified and disposed of in accordance with the guidelines.